-Additional information relating to Prairie Provident is filed under the Company's company profile on SEDAR at www.sedar.com, including financial information provided in its comparative annual financial statements and management's discussion and analysis for the year ended December 31, 2018.
+Additional information relating to Prairie Provident is filed under the Company's company profile on SEDAR at www.sedar.com, including financial information provided in its comparative annual financial statements and management's discussion and analysis for the year ended December 31, 2019.
 In addition, information regarding remuneration and compensation of the Company's directors and officers, principal shareholders and securities authorized for issuance under equity compensation plans, is contained in the information circular for the most recent meeting of Prairie Provident shareholders involving the election of directors.
-An information circular for the next shareholders' meeting, scheduled to be held on May 16, 2019, will be filed in April 2019 under Prairie Provident's issuer profile on SEDAR at www.sedar.com.